vidister/gimp-web/content/docs/index.md

 GIMP comes with a built-in help system.
 Once you have started the program, press <kbd>F1</kbd> for context-sensitive help.
 You may have to install the help pages from a separate package (gimp-help), depending on how your version of GIMP was packaged.

-The user manual for the GIMP 2.8 release is available in several languages:
+The user manual for the GIMP 2.8 release is available in 17 languages:

 *   [Catalá](http://docs.gimp.org/2.8/ca)
 *   [中文 (Chinese Simplified)](http://docs.gimp.org/2.8/zh_CN)